BooksFantasy

-The Astral Library by Kate Quinn (book review)
+The Astral Library by Kate Quinn (book review).

-Alexandria ‘Alix’ Watson was abandoned by her mother at the age of eight and grew up in bad foster homes.
-Her refuge was books, especially C.S.
-Lewis’ ‘The Voyage Of The Dawn Treader’.
-Now twenty-six, she is barely making enough from three jobs to live on.
-Then, in one day, she loses her main job, her living space and has her identity hacked so she cannot withdraw the little she has from her bank account.
-In her despair, she heads for the Boston Library, a place she haunts when she feels she has no-where else to go.
-This time she finds a door she didn’t recognise.
-She steps through it into the Astral Library.
-This contains all the books on the world and they are alive.
-The Librarian explains that this place is a refuge.
+This time, she finds a door she doesn’t recognise.
+She steps through it and into the Astral Library.
+This contains all the books in the world, and they are alive.
+The librarian explains that this place is a refuge.
 The door opens, from any library, to those who need it.
 Desperate people can go and live, literally, in a book of their choice.
 There are restrictions.
-The books must be in the public domain and the person will not be able to change the actual novel but can become a background character.
+The books must be in the public domain, and the person will not be able to change the actual novel but can become a background character.
 For example, Sarah is hiding from her abusive husband and is posing as Mrs Hudson’s niece at an address in Victorian Baker Street.

-Kate Quinn has had success with historical fiction and this is her first venture into fantasy.
+Kate Quinn has had success with historical fiction, and this novel is her first venture into fantasy.
 As genre fiction has been used as a form of ‘dire warning’ signalling what can happen, it can be hoped that her readership will take up the cause of helping save libraries after having enjoyed reading this book.

 Pauline Morgan